libTriton version 1.0 build 1588

 Returns the parent id of the register.

-Definition: register.cpp:58
+Definition register.cpp:58

 TRITON_EXPORT triton::arch::register_e getId(void) const